planetarium/bencodex/README.md

 ----------

 The *testsuite/* directory contains a set of Bencodex tests.
-Every test case is a pair of two files; *.dat* is an arbitrary Bencodex data, and a *.yaml* is its corresponding value in YAML.
+Every test case is a triple of *.dat* which is an arbitrary Bencodex data, a *.yaml* which is its corresponding value in YAML, and a *.json* which is an alternative to YAML and renders an AST of the Bencodex value.

 For example, *list.dat* contains the below Bencodex data:

 ~~~~ bencodex
 lu16:a Unicode string13:a byte stringi123ei-456etfndu1:au4:dictelu1:au4:listee